NectarSun/nectarsun-update-package/README.md

 >We are using the ST-Link-CLI.exe to erase/write the ST processor flash and the ST-Link Utility.
 It is included in our update package with the name 'st-link.exe' and 'st-link-utility-installer.exe'.
 We have not created it, all rights belong to ST Microelectronics.
 You can download this tool for free from [www.st.com](https://www.st.com/en/development-tools/stsw-link004.html).

 ## Getting started
-1. Download the `nectarsun-updater-package` from this page (select `Clone or download > Download ZIP`), and extract it on your PC.
+1. Download the `nectarsun-updater-package` from the "Releases" page: https://github.com/NectarSun/nectarsun-update-package/releases/latest.
 2. Run the 'st-link-utility-installer.exe'.
 It will install the ST-Link Utility software on your PC and the necessary ST-link drivers.
 3. Install the FTDI drivers from the `drivers` folder.
 If you're using a different USB-to-Serial converter, you will have to find and install the required drivers yourself.
 Go to the `Control Panel > Devices and Printers` and check that your drivers installed properly, and both devices show up.
 4. Run the `ns-updater.bat` script.
 If you get a warning from Windows about an unrecognized app, select `More info > Run anyway`.
 The next time you run this application Windows won't throw this warning again.